Family Getaway – Toronto Style

 Top 5 Things To Do With Families

 - See the animals.
-This is a wonderful time of year at the Toronto Zoo with all the baby animals, including the Giant Panda cubs, being active and accessible.
+This is a wonderful time of year at the Toronto Zoo with polar bears and panda bears and hundreds of creatures to see.
 Or the Bat Cave at the Royal Ontario Museum is a fun way for kids to discover the real stories behind these mysterious creatures.

 - Try out a new food.
 Toronto is home to many different ethnicities and the restaurants and food that kids around the world have been enjoying for years.
 How about Middle Eastern tabule or Chinese dim sum or even Canadian bannock?